 sustainable manner is therefore critical to the future of the planet.
-The UN Sustainable Development Goals (SDG’s) set out on a global scale targets for the future development of the planet.
-Cities have the most important role in meeting these targets and if they are to transition and meet these targets the need to leverage smart and sustainable innovation.
+The UN Sustainable Development Goals (SDGs) set out on a global scale targets for the future development of the planet.
+Cities have the most important role in meeting these targets; if they are to transition and meet these targets, we need to leverage smart and sustainable innovation.

-The Bold City Vision Framework connects the global goals of the SDG’s to local policy development with a strong emphasis on citizen engagement and citizen driven open innovation and business development.

-The SDGs provide the basis for developing the framework.
-The questions still remains: How can cities prioritise their goals within the global framework of the SDG’s in an open and participatory manner?
+The Bold City Vision Framework connects the global goals of the SDGs to local policy development with a strong emphasis on citizen engagement and citizen driven open innovation and business development.
+One important question still remains: How can cities prioritise their goals within the global framework of the SDGs in an open and participatory manner?
 Each city must align itself to the SDGs and establish its own priorities.
-In doing so the city must first review its current policy objectives and compare these to the outcomes of an evaluation of its own performance and potential.
-The United for Smart Sustainable Cities (U4SSC) KPIs affords cities the first truly KPIs for evaluating and monitoring progress, at the city level.
+In doing so the city must first review its current policy objectives and compare these to the outcomes of an evaluation of its own SDG performance and potential.
+The United for Smart Sustainable Cities (U4SSC) KPIs afford cities the first 1 truly global set of KPIs for evaluating and monitoring progress, at the city level.

-When structuring the Bold City Vision framework, and in order to handle the inherent complexity of moving entire societies in a smarter and more sustainable direction (transition process), the framework has been optimised to deal with the following questions:
+When structuring the Bold City Vision Framework, and in order to handle the inherent complexity of moving entire societies in a smarter and more sustainable direction (transition process), the Framework has been optimised to deal with the following questions:

 - How can cities maximise their ability to identify and share local high potential solutions to the rest of the city, and beyond, in order to meet their agreed goals?
 Cities are becoming increasingly aware that they are investing in large

 - How can cities identify and connect to the financial, social and human capital needed to realise large scale socio-technical interventions.
 There is a risk that ambitions are scaled down to fit local constraints instead of creating

 - How can cities best manage the complexity, and thus the opportunities, involved in SDG-planning and action?
 A fragmented approach could undermine both local impact and the potential for large scale innovation, productive

-The dual purpose of this document is to present the framework, as well as illustrate how the framework itself opens a multitude of windows of opportunities to identify and share potential contributions that may add value to the transition process.
-Each process, and sub-process offers an array of opportunities to plug in new ideas and solutions.
+The dual purpose of this document is to present the Framework, as well as illustrate how the Framework itself opens a multitude of windows of opportunities to identify and share potential contributions that may add value to the transition process.
+Each process, and sub-process, offers an array of opportunities to plug in new ideas and solutions.